Skip to main content

 2. Click New at the top right of the interface.

-4. Click on Save.
-The name of the newly created policy will appear in the table, in addition to the following fields:
+The newly created policy will appear in the table, along with the following fields:

 • Update policy targets.
 Targets configured with a Microsoft update policy.